All Articles

 If you have a Yubikey, you can use it to login or unlock your system.

-To do this you must install the yubikey-luks package, configure a challenge-response slot on the Yubikey, and then configure the necessary PAM modules.
+To do this you must install the yubikey packages, configure a challenge-response slot on the Yubikey, and then configure the necessary PAM modules.

 Install Packages